Unfortunately, the Institute has been cancelled for Summer 2020. If you are interesting in Summer 2021, please contact us so we can keep you updated.

 Masters of Monastic Tradition:

 There will be two study sessions daily: two hours in the morning, and two hours in the afternoon.
-There will also be ample opportunity to continue conversations started in the seminar while enjoying the beautiful grounds and during local excursions to Boston and nearby sites.
+There will also be ample opportunity not only for Mass but also for conversations started in the lecture hall on the beautiful grounds of St. Benedict Abbey.

-Participants will be invited to join the monks at dinner, if they so choose, and all will be welcome to attend the daily Mass and monastic offices.
-All participants will receive free room and board for the week as well as a stipend of up to $300.00 to cover costs of travel to and from the monastery.
+Guests will be invited to join the monks at dinner, if they so choose, and all will be welcome to attend the daily monastic offices.
+All guests will receive free room and board for the week plus a stipend of up to $300 to cover costs of travel to and from the monastery.

 If you have additional questions, please email Professor Clark.

 The application together with a letter of intent and a letter of reference from a professor is due by July 1, 2020.
 If you have attended a previous Institute, you don’t have to send Professor Clark a letter of reference.
 Those selected will be notified of their acceptance within weeks of their completed applications.